diegolima/zabbix-uglibc-mips/README.md

 zabbix-agent-ulibc-mips
 =======================

-Zabbix agent ready for compiling on MIPS architecture and uclibc-compatible
+Zabbix agent ready for compiling on MIPS architecture and uclibc-compatible.

 Wtf?